amazon-archives/aws-lambda-container-image-converter/README.md

    --image-type value, -t value            Type of the source container image.
 Valid values: 'docker' (Docker image from the local Docker daemon), 'oci' (OCI image archive at the given path and optional tag) (default: "docker")
    --region value, -r value                AWS region (default: "us-east-1") --profile value, -p value               AWS credentials profile.
 Credentials will default to the same chain as the AWS CLI: environment variables, default profile, container credentials, EC2 instance credentials
-   --output-directory value, -o value      Destination directory for command output (default: "./output") --layer-namespace value, -n value       Prefix for the layers published to Lambda (default: "img2lambda") --dry-run, -d                           Conduct a dry-run: Repackage the image, but only write the Lambda layers to local disk (do not publish to Lambda)
+   --output-directory value, -o value      Destination directory for output: function deployment package (function.zip) and list of published layers (layers.json, layers.yaml) (default: "./output")
+   --layer-namespace value, -n value       Prefix for the layers published to Lambda (default: "img2lambda") --dry-run, -d                           Conduct a dry-run: Repackage the image, but only write the Lambda layers to local disk (do not publish to Lambda)
    --description value, --desc value       The description of this layer version (default: "created by img2lambda from image <name of the image>")